 Our clients' experiences illustrate these systemic failures.
 Plaintiffs D.J. and K.Y. are both sixteen years old and awaiting placements.
 D.J. has been at YSC awaiting placement since September 4, 2024, while K.Y. has been waiting since July 29, 2024.
 K.Y. has trouble sleeping at night due to his PTSD.
 Although DYRS determined that K.Y. requires a placement that can provide him individualized therapy, he has been held at YSC—where he has no access to such a service—for three months and counting.

-Shortly after filing the complaint, we sought to certify a class action to obtain relief for all the children committed to DYRS's care and detained at YSC awaiting placement.
+Shortly after filing the complaint, we filed motions for a preliminary injunction and class certification to seek prompt relief for all the children committed to DYRS's care and detained at YSC awaiting placement.

 Pro Bono Law Firm(s)